sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 Interesting, if I take this at face value - the guest account is restricted, but there is a broken router config somewhere and there might be new issues in an issues list.
 Not sure what or where that is yet.
 Again, lets pocket that for later and just keep an eye out as I enumerate for privilege escalation paths.

 I do not do that many Windows machines, as odd as it may seem being primarily a windows user, I am more comfortable in my linux enumeration and privilege escalation.
-I did have in my notes from OSCP a Windows Enumeration script that served me well: https://github.com/411Hall/JAWS.
+I did have in my notes from OSCP a Windows Enumeration script that served me well: [Just Another WindowsEnum Script](https://github.com/411Hall/JAWS).
 It was pretty simple to get it over to the box using EvilWinRM.

 For the sake of the length of the writeup I am cutting down the output to only what was actually relevent to solving the box: